jakubartur/nexa/doc/build-unix.md

 ## Absolute path

-Always use absolute paths to configure and compile bitcoin and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile nexa and the dependencies, for example, when specifying the path of the dependency:

 ```bash